grafana/scenes/docusaurus/docs/scene-app.md

 ```

 :::note
-The example above will render a blank page because `pages` property in the `SceneApp` constructor is empty.
-Use `SceneAppPage` object to render scenes in your app.
+The example above will render a blank page because the `pages` property in the `SceneApp` constructor is empty.
+Use the `SceneAppPage` object to render scenes in your app.
 :::

 ## SceneAppPage

-`SceneAppPage` object allows rendering scenes in app plugins easily.
-Apart from rendering scenes it provides support for:
+The `SceneAppPage` object allows for rendering scenes in app plugins easily.
+In addition to rendering scenes, it provides support for:

 - Routing
 - Grafana breadcrumbs integration